 Once you’ve found that perfect location, how will you compensate your new landlord?
 There are two common ways.

 Firstly, offer a flat-rate monthly lease.
 This is the most common.
 A flat-rate agreement allows you to know exactly what you’ll be paying every month and budget for it.
 Our machines take up only 20 square feet, unlike most of our competitor’s oversized machines.
 That’s only about 1/2 a parking space!
-You should expect to pay $200-$300 / Month for a flat rate, monthly agreement.
+You should expect to pay $200-$300 / month for a flat-rate monthly agreement.
 Sometimes paying a little more for a great location can be worth it!

-Whichever way you decide to go, make sure to make the property owner know that you are looking to lease, and compensate him for the use of his land.
+Whichever way you decide to go, make sure to let the property owner know that you are looking to lease, and compensate him for the use of his land.
 Explain it clearly so he knows what’s in it for him.
-In addition, don’t forget that your machines will draw potentially THOUSANDS of people a year onto their property!
+In addition, don’t forget that your machines will potentially draw THOUSANDS of people a year onto their property!
 These are ice customers that will also visit and spend money at their business.
 These are customers that he doesn’t have to advertise or market to.
 This is a HUGE value that you bring to the table!
 Therefore, you are another step closer to finding the perfect ice vending location!

 Found your dream spot?
 If your potential landlord is not eager to close the deal, some customers have offered a small cash “signing bonus” incentive.
 A cash signing bonus can speed things up sometimes.
 If you are leasing land from an established business, you can offer coupons for free vends that they can give to their customers.
 In conclusion, these vends cost you pennies but the value to the landlord’s customers is much greater.

 HOW TO HANDLE UTILITIES AT VARIOUS ICE VENDING LOCATIONS

 Where is the power and water located on the property?
 Is it near or far from where you want to place your machine?
 Answers to these questions can help you narrow down or decide between two equal locations for instance.

-For instance, Utilities on a VX series machine will on average run between $75-$100/month.
+For instance, utilities on a VX series machine will on average run between $75-$100/month.
 This is the cost of electricity and water; based on the national averages for those utilities.

-Call us today and set up an appointment with one of our Equipment Specialists to get the answers to ALL of your questions about Ice Vending and learn about equipment and get ALL your questions answered.
-We’re here to help you start your Ice and Water Vending business right.
+Call us today and set up an appointment with one of our Equipment Specialists to get the answers to ALL of your questions about ice vending and learn about equipment and get ALL your questions answered.
+We’re here to help you start your ice and water vending business right.
 Just fill out the fields below!